atxmemo/atxmemo.github.io/_posts/2016-01-12-Banff-And-The-Canadian-Rockies.markdown

 </a>
 <span class="caption text-muted">Downtown Banff, Alberta Canada</span>

 <p> So that is it, the end of my first travel experience.
-More than anything, I wanted to prove to myself that I could do it, that I could travel, learn, experience and explore.
+More than anything I wanted to prove to myself that I could do it, that I could travel, learn, experience and explore.
 I did.
-Next up, the Grand Canyon and Antelope Canyon in Arizona.<p>
+Next up is the Grand Canyon and Antelope Canyon in Arizona.<p>